The Tigers will face five 2014 NCAA Tournament teams

 Missouri vs. Ole Miss - September 21, 2012

-Bryan Blitz begins his 18th season at the helm of the Tigers soccer program and enters 2013 with a 188-149-18 record at Missouri since he was hired as the program's first head coach in 1996.
+Bryan Blitz begins his 20th season at the helm of the Tigers soccer program and enters 2015 with a 208-165-24 record at Missouri since he was hired as the program's only head coach in 1996.
 A dedicated coach, there is little time off the field when he is not working to improve his team.
 Making an immediate impact to the program with his stellar recruiting techniques, Blitz has set a standard by enlisting some of the nation's top players each season.